princesuman2004/6T-SRAM-/Inverter.md

    - **AC Analysis:** Assess the frequency response, gain, and phase characteristics.
    - **Transient Analysis:** Observe the time-domain response to input signal changes and switching behavior.

-4. **Collect Data:**
-   - Record key performance metrics such as propagation delay, power consumption, and noise margins.
-   - Gather simulation waveforms showing input and output voltages over time.

-5. **Analyze Results:**
-   - Compare the simulated inverter performance with theoretical expectations.
-   - Evaluate the efficiency and reliability of the inverter circuit based on the simulation data.

 ## Results